mindis/MatchMaking/README.md

    10. A message will appear on sucessfull login "The authentication flow has completed."

-    Please note that client_secrets.json is used to authenticate google account so use the same account to authenticate web request which was used to generate  client_secrets.json
+    Please note that client_secrets.json is used to authenticate google account so use the same account during web authentication
+    (account used to create  client_secrets.json

    11. credentials.json will be downloaded automatically and used for systematic authentication